 - Truckers must also take days off work at regular intervals.
 Drivers must take a break after working up to 60 or 70 hours in a 7 or 8 day period depending on the hours the company they drive for.

-If you are looking for a law firm that is prepared to aggressively fight on your behalf, turn to Crossen Law Firm.
-Our Indianapolis truck accident lawyer has extensive experience investigating truck accidents in order to determine fault.
-Let us passionately pursue the compensation you deserve.
+A truck accident case calls for an attorney who is prepared to aggressively fight on your behalf.
+Turn to Crossen Law Firm for this kind of bold, assertive representation.
+Our Indianapolis truck accident lawyers have extensive experience investigating truck accidents and placing the blame where it belongs.
+We’re here to passionately pursue the compensation you deserve.

 Our Clients Say it Best!